wisemen-digital/sysops-docker-images/README.md

 - `enforce` (default): Configure the `Content-Security-Policy` header.
 - `report-only`: Instead configure the `Content-Security-Policy-Report-Only` header.

+Note: the following fetch & navigation CSP keys can also be set via an embedded file located at `/etc/csp-generator/default`.

 Fetch:

 | Environment Key | Applied | Description | Default |